How can I book Jomsom Muktinath Trekking?

 Can I do Jomsom Trekking 9 Days?

 Jomsom trekking is suitable for any walker looking for something little adventure and a mountain trek with stunning views of the Annapurna and Dhaulagiri Himalayas.
 It does not require that you have any previous trekking or mountaineering experience.
-Although, daily jogging, cycling or walking exercise is useful and you need to be in good physical condition and able to walk for 5-6 hours daily.
+Although, daily jogging, cycling or walking exercise is useful and you need to be in the good physical condition and able to walk for 5-6 hours daily.

 When should I come for Jomsom Trekking?